|Score:||59 / 100|

 |Leader:||Sultan Qaboos bin Said al Said|

-Non-Muslim religious groups are required to register with the government, which then approves and controls their ability to lease buildings.
+Non-Muslim religious groups must register with the government, which then approves and controls the leases of buildings.

 Pray for Oman

-- Thank the Lord for Omani believers who have recognized the Lord Jesus as the Son of God and their king.
-Pray for boldness to share their new life in Him.
-Also pray for the protection of these newborn believers and those who share with them the riches of the gospel.
+- Thank the Lord for new believers and pray for boldness to share their new life in Him.
+Pray also for the protection of these young believers and those who shared and taught the gospel to them.